-- 2. The purpose of this guidance is to: - outline the legal and regulatory framework for AML/CTF requirements and systems across the financial services sector; - interpret the requirements of the relevant law and regulations, and how they may be implemented in practice; - indicate good industry practice in AML/CTF procedures through a proportionate, risk-based approach; and - assist firms to design and implement the systems and controls necessary to mitigate the risks of the firm being used in connection with money laundering and the financing of terrorism.
+- 2. The purpose of this guidance is to: - outline the legal and regulatory framework for anti-money laundering/countering terrorist financing (AML/CTF) requirements and systems across the financial services sector; - interpret the requirements of the relevant law and regulations, and how they may be implemented in practice; - indicate good industry practice in AML/CTF procedures through a proportionate, risk-based approach; and - assist firms to design and implement the systems and controls necessary to mitigate the risks of the firm being used in connection with money laundering and the financing of terrorism.